shivalikachavan/p8105_final/final_report/Final_Report.md

 #### What were your findings?
 Are they what you expect?
 What insights into the data can you make?

+Overall, we found a significant relationship between legalization of sports betting and poor physical/mental health.
+It is important to note that in our statistical analyses, even if the effect size was small, we still had a small p-value.
+This is likely due to the size of the BRFSS dataset (~2.7 million observations).

+Our tests of proportion, which first examined the overall trend in the four health outcomes between 2017 and 2024, established two trends at the national scale.
+First, there is a clear increase in the rate of survey participants reporting at least one poor physical or mental health day in almost all states.
+This is an important benchmark for effects we observed later on.
+However, rates of depressive disorders showed a slight increase and rates in binge drinking remained the same across this period.

+To isolate the impact of the change in sport betting legalization, we performed additional tests of proportion using each state’s date of legalization as the inflection point.
+These results largely mirrored the overall trends observed nationally between 2017 and 2024.
+This implies that the impact of sports betting legalization in a particular state did not deviate from the broader trend observed over time.
+One important note is that this period includes the COVID-19 pandemic, which likely had effects on health outcomes in the US and overlaps with the dates that several states legalized sports betting.

+Knowing that more young adults participate in sports betting, we further filtered the data for participants under 50 years old.
+In this subset, the overall rate of mental health and depressive disorders was higher than the general population.
+This makes sense intuitively.
+However, the change in the rate after legalization was similar to the overall change.

+When put together, these tests of proportion suggest that health outcomes have worsened since 2017 across the US overall.
+These result do not show that sports betting legalization changes these trends beyond what is observed temporally.

+However, this conclusion is modified when we look at the relative risk of adverse health outcomes in 2024:

 Among BRFSS participants in 2024 between the ages of 18 and 29, those who resided in states with legalized sports betting had: